-An introduction to Modern Dance technical skills and creative processes for the beginner.
+An introduction to modern dance technical skills and creative processes for the beginner.
 No dance experience is necessary.
-Students learn body alignment, physical conditioning, and dance actions, exercises, and combinations.
+Students learn body alignment, physical conditioning, dance actions, exercises. and combinations.
 A variety of music is used.
-Dance clothes are to be provided by the students.
+Dance clothes are to be provided by the student.
 May be repeated once for additional credit.
-(DA)